godnondsilva/godnondsilva/README.md

 ![Profile Banner](./github-banner.jpg)

 I'm a software engineer from India.
 I enjoy building everything from small business apps to interactive web apps.
 I'm currently pursing my Bachelor's Degree in Computer Science & Engineering.
-If you would like to get in touch with me, you can do so by following the below links:
+If you would like to get in touch with me, you can do so by clicking on the below links:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-GodnonDsilva-informational?style=for-the-badge&logo=linkedin&logoColor=eeeeee)](https://www.linkedin.com/in/godnon-dsilva)
 [![Twitter](https://img.shields.io/badge/Twitter-GodnonDsilva-informational?style=for-the-badge&logo=twitter&logoColor=eeeeee)](https://twitter.com/godnondsilva)